Here’s what you will hear Biden talk about in his debut State of the Union - NewsBreak

 The initiative through the Centers for Medicare and Medicaid Services will require nursing homes to have a minimum number of staff, promote individual rooms for residents, explore increasing fines on facilities not in line with standards and create a database to keep track of owners’ previous violations.

-The administration officials didn’t mention if Biden would detail his climate change initiatives in the speech.
+The administration officials didn’t mention whether Biden would detail his climate change initiatives in the speech.
 Those proposals made up a significant portion of the Build Back Better plans.

 The atmosphere of this year’s address will be significantly different from last year’s, which technically wasn’t a State of the Union, but a speech to a joint session of Congress.